emgnomez/mywebsite/content/about.md

 		Everything has come full circle and I'm now pursuing higher education in Graphic Design.
 I'm excited for the opportunities to utilize my graphic design knowledge and what it takes to create user friendly frontend web designs.
 	</p>
 	<p>
 		A little more about me is that I love anime, webtoons, traveling, cooking, my plants, bunnies, and learning new things.
-I've recently picked up sudoku, am reading Slaughterhouse Five, and will eventually beat Zelda BOTW when I gain the courage to finish it.
+I've recently picked up sudoku, am reading Slaughterhouse Five, and work on personal art projects in my spare time.
 	</p>
 </div>